 POLO ON THE PRAIRIE

-Played on Saturday afternoons with a general admission of $20 per carload - some events have private boxes are available for $200-$600 per game that seat 10-20 spectators.
-Please contact the charity directly thru our calendar page for more information on box sales.
-All Polo on the Prairie events are family focused.
+Played on Saturday afternoons with a general admission of $20 per carload - some events have private boxes are available per game that seat 10-20 spectators.
+Please contact the charity directly thru our calendar page for more information on box sales and pricing.
+All Polo on the Prairie events are family focused, typically featuring a larger charity or may even be a USPA tournament match.
 Gates open at 12:00pm with matches beginning at 1pm.

 SPECTATOR’S GUIDE TO POLO